This is the part 1 of the 2 part series, for part 2 click here.

 - Technology can do a lot of the jobs better, quicker and more reliably than humans can

-- Regulator is to a break but an enabler who truly wants to encourage innovation, transparency and competition
+- Regulator is not a stop break but an enabler who truly wants to encourage innovation, transparency and competition

 - Customer are willing to share their personal data, and it is easy to do and there are vast amounts of data to create personalised models